LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/consistency_error_3.rst

    ]).

    % meta-predicate templates should be consistent with how closures
-   % are used regarding the number of addtional arguments :- public(p/2).
+   % are used regarding the number of additional arguments :- public(p/2).
    :- meta_predicate(p(1, *)).